bottama/Crypto_Assessment/README.md

 In this [folder](/src) there are the script [utils1.py](/src/utils1.py) and the script [utils2.py](/src/utils2.py) with the set of functions needed to solve the tasks.

 ## Candidate folder
-In this folder are stored all the data available on the dropbox at the beginning, with nothing being modified.
+In this [folder](/Candidate_folder) are stored all the data available on the dropbox at the beginning, with nothing being modified (due to github contraints datasets weren't uploaded there).